 Mowani Mountain Camp

 Twyfelfontein Adventure Camp

 From Damaraland, it's a relatively short drive to the southern side of Etosha National Park.
-Now you're in for some serious safari and amazing game viewing.
+Some serious safari and amazing game viewing awaits you.

-On the way: The scenic mountains of Damaraland unfold into the great plains of the Etendeka Plateau.
-Doesn't really sound all that interesting, but take our word for it.
+On the way: The scenic mountains of Damaraland unfold into the great plains of the Etendeka Plateau, which might not really sound all that interesting, but take our word for it.
 It is.
-Namibia is a land of landscapes and the drive today is no different.
-Your guide will divulge all the secrets along the way.
+Namibia is a land of stunning landscapes and the drive today is no different.

 When you're there: Game viewing, game viewing and more excellent game viewing is the order of the day.
 Guided game drives with your private guide and vehicle means your own pace and your own schedule.
 Enjoy the waterholes and the wildlife your way.

 Day 8 & 9: Etosha National Park - East